 Interested in a game programming career?

 CG Spectrum was ranked by The Rookies as one of the best game development schools in the world in 2021.
 And with good reason.
 All our mentors are industry professionals, with small-scale classes conducted 100% online, ensuring specialized training and tailored career development assistance.
-We welcome Margherita onboard as she passes on her impeccable skills and unique teaching style to students enrolled in our Game Programming Diploma.
+We welcome Margherita onboard as she passes on her impeccable skills and unique teaching style to students enrolled in our Game Programming Course.
 Create a career as a game programmer for yourself and explore all the places it will take you!